dansleboby/ZoomPHP-sdk/docs/Api/MeetingsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$meeting_id = 789; // int | The meeting ID in **long** format.
+$meeting_id = 56; // int | The meeting ID in **long** format.
 The data type of this field is \"long\"(represented as int64 in JSON).
 While storing it in your database, store it as a **long** data type and **not as an integer**, as the Meeting IDs can be longer than 10 digits.
-$occurrence_id = "occurrence_id_example"; // string | Meeting Occurrence ID.
+$occurrence_id = 'occurrence_id_example'; // string | Meeting Occurrence ID.
 Provide this field to view meeting details of a particular occurrence of the [recurring meeting](https://support.zoom.us/hc/en-us/articles/214973206-Scheduling-Recurring-Meetings).
-$show_previous_occurrences = true; // bool | Set the value of this field to `true` if you would like to view meeting details of all previous occurrences of a [recurring meeting](https://support.zoom.us/hc/en-us/articles/214973206-Scheduling-Recurring-Meetings).
+$show_previous_occurrences = True; // bool | Set the value of this field to `true` if you would like to view meeting details of all previous occurrences of a [recurring meeting](https://support.zoom.us/hc/en-us/articles/214973206-Scheduling-Recurring-Meetings).

 try {
     $result = $apiInstance->meeting($meeting_id, $occurrence_id, $show_previous_occurrences);